-On August 20, 2020, the Arkansas Tech University Board of Trustees approved a Voluntary Faculty Retirement Transition Program for faculty at ATU (the "program").
-The program is not a retirement plan but (i) an incentive to those eligible employees to retire in accordance with the terms of the program and (ii) adequate consideration offered to support the tenure release and liability waiver and release set out herein.
-Eligible faculty employees who chose to enter into the program agree to retire their position as an ATU employee effective August 1, 2023.
-Generally, the program terms include:
+On January 9, 2023, the Arkansas Tech University Board of Trustees approved a Voluntary Employee Retirement Incentive ("VERI") program for qualifying, full-time faculty and staff at ATU.
+The VERI is not a retirement plan but (i) an incentive to those eligible employees to voluntarily retire or separate from ATU in accordance with the terms of the VERI, and (ii) adequate consideration to support the waiver and release set out herein.
+Eligible employees who chose to enter into VERI agreed to retire their position as an ATU employee effective June 30, 2023.
+Generally, the VERI terms include:

-NOTE 21: Contingent Liabilities (continued)
+NOTE 21: Contingent Liabilities (Continued)